-Our Lady of the Rosary parish bought a house in Caherdavin, which is the present Parish Priests' house on Derravaragh Road .
+Our Lady of the Rosary parish bought a house in Caherdavin on Derravaragh Road which was in use until 2021 when it was sold.
 The first resident curate was Fr.
 James Galvin.
 Monsignor Michael Moloney P.P. in St. Munchins purchased a section of land in Caherdavin, which was centrally located within the emerging parish and later extended to contain a parish church, convent, primary school girls and boys, pitch and putt course, credit union, Boy Scout hall and parking areas.
 Fr.
-John Browne became the first parish, followed by Fr.
+John Browne became the first parish priest followed by Fr.
 Houlihan in 1976.
 A temporary prefab church was erected.
 The residents aspired to having a proper church and they set about fundraising tirelessly.
 A 1,000 club was set up and other fundraising activities raised the necessary £571,000 to build the church.
 However the main fundraising activity was by offertory collection envelopes.

 Christ the King Church was modelled on the ideas from Vatican II.
 The church was opened and blessed on the 27 September 1985 by Most Rev. Jeremiah Newman, Bishop of Limerick.
 John and Nuala Kernan were the architects who designed the Church.
 Fr.
 Henry O'Shea of Glenstal was commissioned to design the tabernacle (he was also a silversmith), the altar and ambo, the hanging cross and the baptismal font.
 Chris Ryan designed the statue of Mary with the infant Jesus in her arms and his daughter Erica designed the stain glass windows depicting the story of creation.
 It was in the origin vision of the church, that a space would be left for the adoration of the Eucharist, in a Blessed Sacrament Chapel.
 This was completed in 2002.

 Fr.
 Thomas Ryan 1998 - 2003